MayKoder/Space-Partitioning/docs/index.md

 After this we just render a quad with DrawQuad(quad, 255, 0, 0, 0, false).
 We use false at the end to render the quad without filling.

-Then, and this is the most important part, we create a FOR loop from 0 to AABBNODE_CHILD_NUMBER, and call DrawAABBTree(node.childs[i]).
+Then, and this is the most important part, we create a FOR loop from 0 to AABBNODE_CHILD_NUMBER, and call DrawAABBTree(node.childNodes[i]).

-Congratz, you created a recursive method.
+Congrats, you created a recursive method.

 Now let's do the same with DrawQuadTree(), we have two types of render, OFF AXIS and AXIS ALIGNED (ISOMETRIC or ORTHOGRAPHIC).
 We can't render off axis quads, so we need to draw the quad line by line.
 This means that we need to see the quad of the node as some sort of vectors.

-I'll let the code commented here, so you just need to look at it, but try to understand what each DrawLine() means, basic vector knowledge should be enought.
+I'll let the code commented here, so you just need to look at it, but try to understand what each DrawLine() means, basic vector knowledge should be enough.
 You also need to add the recursive part of the method, which is the same for loop as the DrawAABBTree() method but with QUADNODE_CHILD_NUMBER.

-##### **_TIP: Remember to check if the node.isDivided is true before rendering the childs, if the node is not divided, there is no childs to render and the code will fail.
+##### **_TIP: Remember to check if the node.isDivided is true before rendering the  children, if the node is not divided, there is no  child to render and the code will fail.
 Also this for loop needs to be called AFTER we render the current node._**

-You will know if you initialitze the trees corectly if it does look like this, if not, maybe you are using the wrong numbers.
+You will know if you initialize the trees correctly if it does look like this, if not, maybe you are using the wrong numbers.

 <br>
 <p align="center">